aolear1/joystick-2-fpga/README.md

 [Here](https://youtu.be/DvpHV2o8FcU) is a video of a little demo.
 I hope to get this up and running with my space invaders game soon!

-[UPDATE](https://youtube.com/shorts/nQX0-zW6wnY): Latency issues were improved by doubling baud rate and switching to DMA uart transmits.
+[UPDATE](https://youtube.com/shorts/nQX0-zW6wnY): Latency issues were improved by doubling baud rate and switching to DMA transmission.
 Adding an RC filter on the button also removed most of the missed clicks.

 ---
 ## Little Facts